EricomSoftwareLtd/Shield/Kube/README.md

 Press ``Save``.
 The updated labels now appear on the node details.

+The Kubernetes cluster is now up and ready to deploy Shield on it.

 ### Install Kubectl

 Note: If you are using Shield-OVA, kubectl is already installed, so you can skip this step and continue to: **Update ~/.kube/config with Kubeconfig**